KevinRosenbrg/internship_webscraper/README.md

 # internship_webscraper
-Puppeteer web scraper with a simple web application
+Puppeteer web scraper application with a web page